-Comparison with AV scanners.
-Although DREBIN shows a much better performance compared to related approaches, in the end it has to compete with common antivirus products in practice.
-Consequently, we also compare it against ten anti-virus scanners on our dataset.
+Although DREBIN shows a better performance compared to related approaches, in the end it has to compete with common anti-virus products in practice.
+Consequently, we also compare it against the ten selected anti-virus scanners on our dataset.
 The detection performance of each scanner is again taken from the VirusTotal service.
-We run two experiments where we first consider all malware samples of our dataset and then only those samples provided by the Malgenome project [30].
+We run two experiments where we first consider all malware samples of our dataset and then only those samples provided by the Malgenome project [39].
 We choose a false-positive rate of 1% for DREBIN which we think is sufficiently low for practical operation.

 The results of the experiments are shown in Table 2.
 The detection rate of the anti-virus scanners varies considerably.
 While the best scanners detect over 90% of the malware, some scanners discover less than 10% of the malicious samples, likely due to not being specialized in detecting Android malware.
-On the full dataset DREBIN provides the second best performance with a detection of 93.9% and out-
+On the full dataset DREBIN provides the second best performance with a detection of 93.9% and outperforms 9 out of the 10 scanners.
+This observation is remarkable since, due to our test setting, at least two scanners should be able to detect each malware sample.
+Therefore, each sample has to be known for a certain amount time and most anti-virus scanners should be equipped with a corresponding signature.
+However, the automatically generated detection model of DREBIN proves to be more effective than the manually crafted signatures of many scanners.
+On the Malgenome dataset the anti-virus scanners achieve better detection rates, since these samples have been public for a longer period of time.
+Hence, almost all anti-virus scanners provide proper signatures for this dataset.